martrapp/astro-vtbot/README.md

 ## !!!
 NEW TRICKS IN THE BAG !!!

 > The bag of tricks now includes [pre-built animations](https://events-3bg.pages.dev/animations/one/) that you can use with your view transitions, just like Astro's built-in `fade()` and `slide()`!
 Use vtbot's `zoom()` and `swing()` with Astro's `transition:animate` or enjoy completely new freedom in designing view transitions using the advanced parameterization options and the new `<AnimationStyle/>` component!

-## The Jotter
-📓 The deployment also includes the [▶ Jotter ◀](https://events-3bg.pages.dev/docs/Jotter/) with a wealth of information on transition events as well as background information and valuable tips & tricks on view transitions in Astro.

-Some of the contents are technical demos, some are useful tools, and some are reusable components that you can use in your own project to handle edge cases that go beyond Astro's standard features.

-## Tech Demos

-The bag of tricks currently contains [several technical demos](https://events-3bg.pages.dev/demos/) that show examples of the implementation of various effects using the view transition events.

-The sources are in the [`example` folder](https://github.com/martrapp/astro-vt-bot/tree/main/example).

 ## Reusable Components